Stroke – Acupuncture treatment

 • Dizziness and loss of balance: The brain coordinates information from the eyes, the inner ear, and the body’s senses to maintain balance.
 If the cells in that part of the brain get damaged due to depleted oxygen, it will cause dizziness and a loss of balance.

-• Having trouble speaking and understanding: Having trouble speaking and understanding is one of the stroke symptoms that occurs when the brain cells in the area of the Broca, Wernicke, and angular gyrus in the left hemisphere area begin to die because they stop getting the oxygen and nutrients they need to function.
+• Having trouble speaking and understanding: Having difficulty speaking and understanding is one of the stroke symptoms that occurs when the brain cells in the area of the Broca, Wernicke, and angular gyrus in the left hemisphere area begin to die because they stop getting oxygen and nutrients they need to function.

 • Sudden, severe headaches: a headache is a condition of pain in the head; sometimes, neck or upper back pain may also be interpreted as a headache.
 It ranks among the most common local pain complaints and may be frequent for many people.
 However, as we have previously mentioned, rupturing a brain vessel or a lack of oxygen in some parts of the brain can result in sudden, severe headaches, which may be an early sign of heart disease.